Last updated: 18 December 2019

 IUEs provide an indication of the ongoing usability of a building until a DDE can be completed.
 A DDE is an in-depth engineering assessment focussed on determining the extent and nature of structural damage suffered by a building.
 The engineer will provide advice on building usability and options to address any damage; eg repair or demolition.

 TDEs focus on certain building types and building elements.
 They recognise that some buildings or building elements may be affected more than others by an event such as an earthquake, for example.

 Assessments should be carried out by chartered professional engineers.
 In addition to considering whether a building remains structurally sound and can be re-occupied, an assessment should also consider whether the building poses a risk to adjacent properties or public areas, whether infrastructure (services and facilities) have been affected, and whether the building remains sanitary.
-Find an engineer on the Engineering New Zealand website has more information.
+Find an engineer on the Engineering New Zealand website.

 During a state of emergency, transition period or designation, authorised officials may carry out urgent works to any buildings that present a risk of injury or death, or a risk to critical infrastructure, when it is necessary to carry out the works without delay to remove or reduce these risks.